Dev Dham Jodhpuriya

-Dev Dham Jodhpuriya is a temple situated in the Tonk district of Rajasthan, India dedicated to the folk diety Devnarayan.
+Dev Dham Jodhpuriya is a temple situated in the Tonk district of Rajasthan, India dedicated to the folk deity Devnarayan.

 Festivals

 There are two fairs organised each year at the temple in memory of Devnarayan.
 During these, bhopas of Devnarayan make figures related to his birth.

 The temple is decorated with various statues.
 These include statues representing the cousins of Devnarayan, Bhuna and Mehandu, along with their half-sister, Taradey Panwar.
-Other statues commemorate, Sawai Bhoj, aswell as depicting different events in his life.
+Other statues commemorate, Sawai Bhoj, as well as depicting different events in his life.